alexvoobin/IDS2024S/quiz/4/README.md

 1. Classical, frequentist, bayesian, propensity
-2. The bayesian probility
+2. The bayesian school
-3. The bayesian probility theory
+3. The bayesian probility/ inference theory
 4. Bayesian probility
 5. **Frequentist-** Ronald Fisher  **Bayesian-** Pierre Laplace
 6. The range of probability values between 0 and 1 is both a necessity for the definition of probability to be meaningful and a convention that has been widely accepted and adopted in probability theory and statistics.